pjakiela/ECON379/exercises/E11B-more-power.md

 greater than 1.96 about 5 percent of the time (this is why, when we see a t-statistic larger than 1.96 in absolute value, we say that the effect is statistically significant at the 95 percent confidence level).

+Consider a concrete example.
+Suppose that you randomly assign treatment in a sample of 1,000 people so that 500 are in the treatment group and 500 are in the control group.
+There are **a lot** of different possible random assignments (i.e. a lot of different sets of 500 out 1,000 people that you could choose to include in the treatment group).
+You regress some outcome variable - let's say adult height -
+on your treatment dummy in each of these samples - without actually implementing an intervention of any kind.
+So, the null hypothesis is true:  the treatment effect is zero **because we didn't actually implement any treatment**.
+Nevertheless, adult height will sometimes be significantly higher in the treatment group, just by chance.
+When we say that a result is statistically significant at the 95 percent level, we are choose a threshold for significance such that adult height will be statistically significant in 5 percent of all the regressions we run when the null hypothesis (that there is no treatment effect) is correct.

+Why don't we use a smaller test, so that we have a lower probability of a Type I error?
+The problem is that when we reduce the size of the test, we also reduce the power (the probability of rejecting a false null hypothesis, ie the chance that we notice an impact that is actually there).
+Using a smaller test size means that we need to see a bigger difference in means between the treatment and comparison groups before we deem an impact "statistically significant."
+When we do this, it makes it less likely that we will reject a true null hypothesis by mistake, but it also raises the bar on how large a treatment effect needs to be (in expectation) before we declare it significant.

 The **power** of a test is the probability of rejecting a false null hypothesis, i.e. the chance of "finding" an effect that is actually there.
 The power of a test is one minus the probability of a Type II error (failing to reject a false null hypothesis).
 When we do a **power calculation**,